-By using those pages, you can find out where you can place each type of bulb that can be recycled and which type of bulb can not simply be thrown out with the rest of your trash.
+Using those pages, you can find where you can place each type of bulb that can be recycled and which kind of bulb can not simply be thrown out with the rest of your trash.

-Many of these recycling pages will also provide helpful recommendations about where you can drop off bulbs you want to recycle and also show you how to pack your trashed bulbs to prevent injury or environmental damage.
+Many of these recycling pages will also provide helpful recommendations about where to drop off bulbs you want to recycle and how to pack your trashed bulbs to prevent injury or environmental damage.

-The fact of the matter is, rules regarding recycling light bulbs vary greatly from one jurisdiction to another, so don’t think you know the local rules where you are now because you know the rules in another location.
+The fact is that rules regarding recycling light bulbs vary significantly from one jurisdiction to another, so don’t think you know the local rules where you are now because you know the rules in another location.

-Not only do regulations vary from state to state, but they can also differ greatly between towns and cities in the same state.
+Not only do regulations vary from state to state, but they can also differ significantly between towns and cities in the same state.

-One of the most prominent examples of the variety of rules is California’s recent light bulb regulation, which currently bans the use of both halogen and incandescent light bulbs altogether.
-Since everyone must change their older bulbs, disposal rules will have to become an issue, whereas the rules in other states aren’t so strict.
+One of the most prominent examples of the various rules is California’s recent light bulb regulation, which currently bans halogen and incandescent light bulbs altogether.
+Since everyone must change their older bulbs, disposal rules will become an issue, whereas the laws in other states aren’t so strict.

-As the strict rules in California make clear, the days where you can just buy any light bulb you want are over, which means you will soon have to dispose of all old incandescent bulbs.
+As the strict rules in California make clear, the days when you can buy any light bulb you want are over, which means you will soon have to dispose of all old incandescent bulbs.

-If you’re concerned about the environment, especially with regard to the threat of climate change, you and millions of other people all over the world will increasingly want to consider the effects of their actions on the state of the planet.
-That means, it is quite likely that concern over stuffing landfills with more and more “trash” will grow.
+Suppose you’re concerned about the environment and don’t want to add more pollutants to nature, then you must.
+In that case, you and millions of other people worldwide will increasingly wish to consider their actions’ effects on the planet’s state.
+That means it is likely that concern over stuffing landfills with more and more “trash” will grow.

-All of that adds up to a significant level of change and a higher level of concern for our individual actions and their impact on the environment.
-That means a much greater call to recycle the things we do and less of an emphasis on things we can simply “throw away.”
+All of that adds to a significant level of change and concern for our actions and their environmental impact.
+That means a much greater call to recycle the things we do and less of an emphasis on things we can “throw away.”

-While the immediate effect of throwing away incandescent light bulbs isn’t a major increase in concern because the danger isn’t apparent and/or immediate.
-However, as we fill landfills and then, eventually, we run out of landfill space, the concerns are likely to be wider and more thoughtful, which will mean ever-stricter regulations.
+While the immediate effect of throwing away incandescent light bulbs isn’t a significant increase in concern because the danger isn’t apparent and direct, however, as we fill landfills and then, eventually, run out of landfill space, the problems are likely to be broader and more thoughtful, which will mean ever-stricter regulations.

-Let’s just be real, here.
-Putting the right trash where it belongs is usually very easy.
+Let’s be real here.
+Putting the proper trash where it belongs is usually very easy.
 If it’s food waste, it all goes to one place, while metal and glass accessories probably shouldn’t be stored with food waste.

-However, when it comes to light bulbs, our quest for sustainability and energy savings is complicating their disposal.
+However, when it comes to light bulbs, our quest for sustainability and energy savings complicates their disposal.
 Save your skin and make sure you know what you’re doing before you try to dispose of your modern, energy-efficient bulbs, and make sure you don’t do more harm than good.